FusionAuth/fusionauth-site/site/_posts/2020-07-22-securely-implement-oauth-vuejs.md

 //...
 ```

-Now you can see a response at http://localhost:9000/
+You can see a response at http://localhost:9000/

 ```
 {